The Developers Focus, the Team Quickens

 This problem is not confined solely to software houses or development teams.
-Arguably spurious middle management layers can be found in public and private organizations all over the world, and those layers are often indicative of an over-focus on planning and process management.
-For the businesses whose lifeblood depends on the quality of its software output, isn’t it time we focused more on the frontline developer?
-After all, in today’s competitive IT climate, skilled developers are a resource that don’t come cheap, nor is top talent readily available.
+Arguably spurious middle management layers can be found in public and private organizations worldwide, and those layers often indicate an over-focus on planning and process management.
+For the businesses whose lifeblood depends on the quality of their software output, isn’t it time we focused more on the frontline developer?
+After all, in today’s competitive IT climate, skilled developers are a resource that doesn’t come cheap, nor is top talent readily available.
 Maximizing a developer’s value to the organization must be right up there among priorities in getting the business working at peak efficiency.

 If you ask many developers about efficiency and productivity, decision-makers may be surprised by the responses.
 Developers say that they only spend 11.5 hours a week, which equates to roughly 40% of their time coding for new features and improvements.
 The rest of their week is spent on non-coding activities such as maintaining internal tooling, setting up pipelines and automation, waiting for CI pipelines to run, waiting for builds and tests, or setting up development environments.
-If you add the integration of third-party solutions into the mix e.g., databases, security, API management, the developers’ productive time will be reduced even further.
-In short, there’s a host of other activities too numerous to list that are necessary to produce working applications.
+If you add the integration of third-party solutions into the mix, e.g., databases, security and API management, the developers’ productive time will be reduced even further.
+In short, there are many other activities too numerous to list that are necessary to produce working applications.

 - We all know that Kubernetes is complex.
 Yet it is possible to have a frictionless experience with it.
-Developers, both new and experienced, can use Rancher Desktop to easily create a lightweight Kubernetes development environment on their desktop machines and start coding with their favorite IDE such as Visual Studio Code.
+New and experienced developers can use Rancher Desktop to easily create a lightweight Kubernetes development environment on their desktop machines and start coding with their favorite IDE, such as Visual Studio Code.
 Extensions are available to ease the onboarding of new team members.
 Here you create custom development environments that run consistently across developer machines.

-While developers are arguably some of the most creative and talented in the IT industry, they too need to keep up with the times.
-Hence, the growing need to provide opportunities to upskill and retrain in development teams.
+While developers are arguably some of the most creative and talented in the IT industry, they, too, need to keep up with the times.
+Hence, the growing need to provide opportunities to upskill and retrain development teams.
 For example, not all coding languages are eminently suitable for cloud-native development.
-New kids on the block like Go and Rust are good to go, but old hands like Java, C, and C++ are arguably less so.
+New kids on the block, like Go and Rust, are good to go, but old hands like Java, C, and C++ are arguably less so.
 Getting teams up to speed with containerization technologies and approaches includes a certain amount of brushing up on microservice-focused languages, libraries, and frameworks.
-However once equipped and with solutions such as SUSE Rancher and Rancher Desktop, a developer’s ratio of code-to-cruft will ramp up, making both individual developers more productive and focused and teams faster to reach production with their projects.
+However, once equipped with solutions such as SUSE Rancher and Rancher Desktop, a developer’s ratio of code-to-cruft will ramp up, making individual developers more productive and focused and teams faster to reach production with their projects.

 About the Author